onli/izulu/README.md

 ### Location

-izulu can configured partly in **~/.izulu/config**, especially the `CITY` or `LATITUDE` and `LONGITUDE` parameter are important if the automatic location detection fails.
+izulu can configured partly in **~/.izulu/config**, especially the `LATITUDE` and `LONGITUDE` parameter are important if the automatic location detection fails.
-First, try to set `CITY` to the current location.
-If that fails, set `LATITUDE` and `LONGITUDE`.

 ### Custom images

 To set custom images, check their name in **/usr/share/izulu** and add a image with the same name to **~/.izulu/**.
 The categories are *sun*, *cloud*, *rain*, *snow* , *wind* and *misc* (=fog), and there is a *thunder* category (according to its documentation not yet supported by the weather api, but planned).
 The image files are called *gen_CATEGORY*, for example *gen_sun*.
 Substates are *partly_cloudy* and *cloudy* for *gen_cloud*, *rain* and *hail* for *gen_rain*, *sleet* and *snow* for *gen_snow*.
 The category *gen_wind* also knows the substates *windy* and *tornado*, I hope you never see the latter.
 You can set custom images for the substates by saving an image with its name in **~/.izulu/**.

-### Random images

-With `-r|--random` izulu picks a random image from the corresponding directory set in **~/.izulu/config**.
-If no directory is set, izulu will try to get a random image from a fitting flickr group.
-This is currently a bit flaky, but izulu tries to fall back to its provided images if the flickr way fails.